625 W. Washington Ave., Madison, WI 53703-2637

-Stacey M. Schaefer is the principal investigator of a study examining how individual differences in emotion may play a role in the development of Alzheimer’s Disease.
-She is the co-principal investigator of a large study examining how individual differences in the time course of emotional responses--called affective chronometry--are important for cognition, mental health, stress regulation, the immune system, biomarker indicators of stress, as well as coping with the COVID-19 pandemic.
-In addition, she leads the Center's contribution to the Midlife in the United States Longitudinal Study of Health and Well-Being (the MIDUS Neuroscience Project) as well as a study examining how our cognitive abilities are related to our emotion regulatory abilities.
+Stacey M. Schaefer is the principal investigator of the Midlife in the United States Longitudinal Study of Health and Well-Being Affective Neuroscience Project, and a study examining how individual differences in emotion may play a role in the development of Alzheimer’s Disease in the Wisconsin Registry for Alzheimer Prevention.
+She is the co-principal investigator of a large R01 study examining how individual differences in the time course of emotional responses--called affective chronometry--are important for cognition, mental health, stress regulation, the immune system, stress reactivity and recovery processes, as well as coping with the COVID-19 pandemic.

-Schaefer's research questions can generally be summarized as: How do different emotional response styles shape our health and well-being as we age?
-How do emotional response styles change as people age?
-What does better emotion regulation ability predict in terms of people’s health and well-being?
-Similarly, what individual differences promote better emotion regulation and healthier emotional response styles?
-For example, what is the interaction/overlap between executive control, the immune system, stress responses, and self-regulatory processes such as emotion regulation?
-To answer these questions, she studies the morphometry and integrity of and functional activity in emotion regulation-related brain circuitry, psychophysiological measures of emotional responses, and these measures' relation to aging, stress, cognition, coping, biomarkers of health as well as biological and psychological predictors of well-being.
+Schaefer's research questions can generally be summarized as: How do different emotional response patterns shape our health and well-being as we age?
+How are they associated with indicators of brain health and brain aging?
+And how do emotional response patterns change as people age?
+Similarly, what factors promote better emotion regulation and healthier emotional responses and potentially delay brain aging?
+For example, what is the interaction/overlap between executive control, stress responses, and self-regulatory processes such as emotion regulation?
+What environmental, psychosocial, and lifestyle factors may contribute to higher emotional well-being and resilience to brain aging?
+To answer these questions, she studies multiple measures of brain health and brain aging, the morphometry, integrity, and functional activity in emotion regulation-related brain circuitry, psychophysiological measures of emotional responses, and these measures' relation to aging, stress, cognition, coping, biomarkers of health, as well as biological and psychological predictors of well-being.

 Education